carbon-language/carbon-lang/docs/design/pattern_matching.md

 A _pattern_ is an expression-like syntax that describes the structure of some value.
-The pattern may contain unknowns, so it can potentially match multiple values, and those unknowns may have names, in which case they are called _bindings_.
+The pattern may contain unknowns, so it can potentially match multiple values, and those unknowns may have names, in which case they are called _binding patterns_.
 When a pattern is executed by giving it a value called the _scrutinee_, it determines whether the scrutinee matches the pattern, and if so, determines the values of the bindings.

 ## Pattern Syntax and Semantics

 Expressions are patterns, as described below.
-A pattern that is not an expression, because it contains pattern-specific syntax such as a binding, is a _proper pattern_.
-Many expression forms, such as arbitrary function calls, are not permitted as proper patterns, so cannot contain bindings.
+A pattern that is not an expression, because it contains pattern-specific syntax such as a binding pattern, is a _proper pattern_.
+Many expression forms, such as arbitrary function calls, are not permitted as proper patterns, so cannot contain binding patterns.

 -   _pattern_ ::= _proper-pattern_